-If the underwriters exercises in full their option to purchase additional ADSs, and based on an initial public offering price of \$18.00 per ADS, the pro forma, as adjusted net tangible book value after this offering would be approximately \$2.68 per ADS, the increase in the pro forma net tangible book value per ADS attributable to new investors would be approximately \$1.63 per ADS and the dilution to new investors purchasing ADSs in this offering would be approximately \$15.32 per ADS.
+If the underwriters exercises in full their option to purchase additional ADSs, and based on an assumed initial public offering price of \$19.00 per ADS (the midpoint of the price range set forth on the cover page of this prospectus), the pro forma, as adjusted net tangible book value after this offering would be approximately \$2.78 per ADS, the increase in the pro forma net tangible book value per ADS attributable to new investors would be approximately \$1.73 per ADS and the dilution to new investors purchasing ADSs in this offering would be approximately \$16.22 per ADS.

 The following table summarizes on the pro forma basis described above, as of June 30, 2021, the differences between the number of common shares underlying the ADSs purchased from us, the total consideration paid to us in cash and the average price per common share underlying the ADSs that existing stockholders and new investors paid.
-The calculation below is based on an initial public offering price of \$18.00 per ADS, before deducting the estimated underwriting discount and estimated offering expenses payable by us.
+The calculation below is based on an assumed initial public offering price of \$19.00 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discount and estimated offering expenses payable by us.

-Commo on shares Total consider ation paid to us Average price per common Number Percent Amount Percent share Existing shareholders 2,214,522 89.4% 575,743,529 85.9% 260.0 New investors 263,150 10.6% 94,734,000 14.1% 360.0 Total 2,477,672 100.0% 670,477,529 100.0%
+Commo n shares Total consideration paid to us Average price per common Number Percent Amount Percent share Existing shareholders 2,214,522 89.4% 575,743,529 85.2% 260.0 New investors 263,150 10.6% 99,997,000 14.8% 380.0 Total 2,477,672 100.0% 675,740,529 100.0%